CtrlK

 Actionability

-The skill provides highly concrete, executable guidance throughout: specific CLI commands (git rev-parse, gh auth status, gh label create, mkdir -p), exact config format with field names and values, precise detection logic, and clear decision trees with specific tool invocations (AskUserQuestion with exact options).
+The skill provides highly concrete, executable guidance throughout: specific CLI commands (git rev-parse, gh auth status, gh label create, mkdir -p), exact config block format, specific MCP detection methods, precise label definitions with colors, and clear AskUserQuestion prompts with exact options.
+Every step is copy-paste actionable.

 3 / 3